Check back every Wednesday in December for more food safety tips, wellness activities, and recipe suggestions for the Holiday Season!

 Infused Alcohol

 Infused liquor recipes have not been tested for safety.
-Produce may introduce bacteria into alcohol that the alcohol may or may not kill.
+Produce may introduce bacteria into alcohol that the alcohol may or may not kill.- Wash glass jars or bottles in warm, soapy water for 10 minutes to sanitize.

 - Refrigerate or freeze infused alcohol.